vnsavitri/claude-code-prompts/README.md

 - [LICENSE](./LICENSE) — MIT for all original content.
 - [CHANGELOG.md](./CHANGELOG.md) — version history.

 "Claude Code" is a trademark of Anthropic, used here under nominative fair use to describe the subject matter.
-This project is independent — we are not Anthropic, and
+This project is independent and not affiliated with Anthropic.

 ## Contributing